ZHaskell/docs/guide.md

 ## Installation

-To use [Z-Data](https://hackage.haskell.org/package/Z-Data) package, for example.
+To use [Z-Data](https://hackage.haskell.org/package/Z-Data) package as an example.
 Add the following lines to your project's cabal file:

 ```
 ...
     build-depends:          Z-Data == {{site.data.version.z_version}}.*
 ```

 Now run `cabal build` within your project directory, cabal should be able to download [Z-Data](https://hackage.haskell.org/package/Z-Data) dependency automatically.
-Let's write a simple TCP echo server for teaching purpose:
+Let's write a simple TCP echo server just for teaching purpose:

 1. Initialize a project with `cabal`.